LunaAmora/4orth/README.md

         -r               Run the program after successful compilation -b               Bundles the program to a linux executable.
 (If with -r, executes the bundle) -opt             Optimize the program with wasm-opt
-        -wat             Transforms the stripped program back from the final `.wasm` to `.wat` -s               Silent mode.
+        -wat             Transforms the stripped program back from the final `.wasm` to `.wat` -wasi            Target WASI instead of Wasm4 (doesn't support -b or -r) -s               Silent mode.
 Don't print any info about compilation phases -o  <file>       File to write the result to png2src <file>       Uses w4 to convert a png file to Porth code and prints it